John-Otago/Discussions-on-Higher-Education/README.md

 ---

 **Major Updates**

+20 Feb 2022
+- Removed a large number of past news reports that no longer offer long-term values

 01 Aug 2021
 - Section 7 no longer includes specific reports on emerging countries (too many) to keep the focus on major international trends.
 - I have removed the *Chronicle* from my reading list.